 Dr. A. Peretti

-In 1996 he founded GRS – an internationally recognized independent gemological research firm.
-Dr. Peretti’s professional accomplishments have been acknowledged by the European Federation of Geologists (Paris, France) where he was awarded the distinction of European Geologist – 2000.
-Dr. Peretti’s ongoing laboratory work includes mine expeditions, visiting cutting and treatment centres, and collaboration with universities and research scientists, earning him recognition as one of the world’s foremost expert gemologists.
+Dr. Peretti’s professional accomplishments have been acknowledged by the European Federation of Geologists (Paris, France) where he was awarded the distinction of EurGeol (European Geologist).
+Dr. Peretti’s ongoing laboratory work includes mine expeditions, visiting cutting and treatment centers, and collaboration with universities and research scientists, earning him recognition as one of the world’s foremost expert gemmologists.

 Awards & Achievements